 Credit Risk.
 Authorizing legislation of the Corporation does not limit investments by credit rating categories.
 The Corporation does not have an investment policy that limits its investment choices.
-At September 30, 2016, the Corporation's investment in money market funds was rated AAA by Standard & Poor's, and Aaa by Moody's Investors Service.
-The Corporation's investment in the UniCredit Bank was rated Baa1 by Moody's.
+At September 30, 2017, the Corporation's investment in Invesco Treasury Cash Management and Goldman Sachs Funds was rated A by Standard & Poor's, and A2 by Moody's Investors Service and investments in Goldman Sachs Funds was rated A-2 by Standard & Poor's, and P-2 by Moody's.
+The Corporation's investment in the UniCredit Bank was rated Baa2 by Moody's and BBB by Standard & Poor's.